Disability Determination Services (DDS): Who Actually Decides Your Claim

 Frequently Asked Questions

-TL;DR: DDS is the state agency that makes initial and reconsideration decisions on SSDI and SSI claims.
-A disability examiner (non-physician) paired with a medical or psychological consultant reviews your file.
-They never meet you in person.
+DDS is the state agency that makes initial and reconsideration decisions on SSDI and SSI claims.
+A disability examiner and medical/psychological consultant review your file to determine if you meet the criteria for disability benefits.

 How DDS Is Structured?